 Statewide testing helps ensure all public-school students, no matter where they go to school, receive a quality education.
-Each spring, Washington students are tested by the state to assess their progress as they move through elementary and middle school.
-Washington State uses the Smarter Balanced Assessment for English Language Arts (reading and writing) and Math.
-Smarter Balanced is given in grades 3-8 and 10.
-The Washington Comprehensive Assessment of Science is given in grades 5, 8 and 11.
-In high school, students are tested on their proficiency of basic skills and content knowledge and must meet standard to be eligible to graduate.
-Should a high school student not meet standard in grade 10, alternative avenues to meet standard open up after the first attempt (please see high school information below).
+Each spring, Washington students are tested by the state to assess their progress.
+Washington state uses the Smarter Balanced Assessment for English Language Arts (reading and writing) and Mathematics.
+Springtime Smarter Balanced is given in grades 3-8 and 10.
+The Spring Washington Comprehensive Assessment of Science is given in grades 5, 8 and 11.

-Want more?
-Please visit the OSPI website for more information.
+Starting Smarter offers parents and students the opportunity to learn how to use state test score reports to better understand your child's strengths and areas in need of improvement.
+Also, please visit the OSPI website for more information.
 Students may review sample questions and items seen on our state tests.
-Also, please visit this page for more information about Smarter Balanced tests.
 OSPI's Understanding Smarter Balanced Assessment Scores with Audio offers helpful information to support students.

 Kindergarten: The Washington Kindergarten Inventory of Developing Skills (WaKIDS) is a process that helps ensure a successful start to school.
 WaKIDS provides a statewide snapshot of where children are in their development at the start of kindergarten.
 This inventory-of-skills assessment helps inform our teachers as to your child's unique skill set at the beginning of the school year and assists state-level decisions about education policy.
-For more information, please check out our Parent Support page for Preschool.
+For more information, please check out our WaKIDS page and our Parent Support page for WaKIDS.

 - Students in grade 10 take the Smarter Balanced Assessment for English language arts and math.